-- Are you taking nitro pills within the last two years?
+- Are you taking nitro pills for the last two years?

-- Do you experience angina (chest pains) since the heart attack?
+- Do you experienced angina (chest pains) since the heart attack?

-- Did you have any type of surgery like heart bypass or stent placement because of your heart attack?
+- Did you have any surgery like a heart bypass or stent placement because of your heart attack?